Why some Pre-workouts can make you feel itchy and twitchy which can disrupt your workouts and leave you with an uncomfortable jittery feeling.

 Is The Twitchy Feeling Harmful?

 There is no real evidence that this feeling is harmful to you, but the fact that is uncomfortable should be cause to stop and rethink if you really need a pre-workout, or at least make you question if you have the right one.
 Just because it isn’t harmful to you, this doesn’t mean that you have to settle.
-There are strongest pre-workouts around that will give you the same benefit without totally ruining a potentially great workout.
+There are strong pre-workouts around that will give you the same benefit without totally ruining a potentially great workout.

 Does Beta-Alanine Actually Work?